CanarysAutomations/automate-repo-permissions/README.md

 ## Benefits

 - The process can be completed in one shot with an excel file which has the repository names, teams and permissions mapped
-- GitHub PAT token and the source directory of the excel file

 ## GitHub REST API